 This is what Google’s official page for Disavow Links says:

 “If you’ve done as much work as you can to remove spammy or low-quality links from the web, and are unable to make further progress in getting the links taken down, you can disavow the remaining links.
 In other words, you can ask Google not to take certain links into account when assessing your site.”

 In short, Google will not value links from any domains which you have reported using Google’s Disavow Links tool.

 How to use Google’s Disavow Links feature:

 First, this feature is not for everyone to use.
 If your site is affected by spammy links and the issue is beyond your control, you can use this feature to get rid of the spam links.
 Particularly for websites that are affected by Penguin updates, you should consider using the Google Disavow Links feature right away.

-The hardest part of the process is creating a list of links which you wish to disavow.
-You can use the Google Webmaster tool to download a list of backlinks pointing to your site.
-You can also use any 3rd party backlink checker tool, and my favorite is Ahrefs which not only monitors old links, but also allows you to see the list of all new links and dead links.
+The hardest part of the process is creating a list of links that you wish to disavow.
+You can use the Google search console tool to download a list of backlinks pointing to your site.

 Once your list is ready, simply go to Google Disavow links page here, select your domain from the dropdown, and click on Disavow links.

 On the next page, click on Disavow links again, and it will open a pop-up.
 From here you need to browse and upload the spam links text file you created in the previous step.